vishen/go-chromecast/README.md

-  restart     Restart the currently playing media rewind      Rewind by seconds the currently playing media seek        Seek by seconds into the currently playing media slideshow   Play a slideshow of photos status      Current chromecast status stop        Stop casting
+  restart     Restart the currently playing media rewind      Rewind by seconds the currently playing media seek        Seek by seconds into the currently playing media seek-to     Seek to the <timestamp_in_seconds> in the currently playing media slideshow   Play a slideshow of photos status      Current chromecast status stop        Stop casting